danchoi/traderjoes-ipad/README.md

     rackup -p 3010

-Then build and run the traderjoes_ipad project in XCode.
+Then build and run traderjoes_ipad.xcodeproj in XCode.